Dg-separable dg-extensions

 \begin{Cor} Let $(A,d)$ be a dg-algebra.
-Suppose that the set of left regular homogeneous elements of $\ker(d)$ coincides with the set of right regular homogeneous elements of $\ker(d)$.
 Suppose that $(A,d)$ is a graded commutative dg-division algebra.
 Then either $\ker(d)$ is a field concentrated in degree $0$, or else $\ker(d)=K[X,X^{-1}]$ for some field $K$ and $X$ in non zero degree, and, in case $K$ is of characteristic different from $2$, then $X$ is in even degree. \end{Cor}

 We shall need to recall the definition of a differential graded structure on a tensor product of algebras.
 Let $(A,d_A)$ be a dg-algebra and let $(B,d_B)$ de a dg-algebra.
 Consider a dg-homomorphism $(A,d_A)\lra (B,d_B)$.
-Then for defines a dg-$B-B$-bimodule structure on $(B\otimes_AB$.
+Then for respecting the Koszul sign rule, defines a dg-$B-B$-bimodule structure on $(B\otimes_AB)$.
 If $A$ is a subalgebra of the graded centre of $B$, then $(B\otimes_AB,d_{B\otimes_AB})$ is a dg-algebra again.

-\section{dg-Separability}
+\section{Dg-separability}

 Recall that an algebra $A$ is separable if $A$ is a projective object in the category of $A-A$-bimodules.
 This is equivalent with the fact that the multiplication map is split as morphism of $A-A$-bimodules.
 Similarly, a graded algebra $A$ is graded separable if the graded bimodule $A$ is projective in the category of graded bimodules.